lebailly/BME205/HW5/README.md

 alphabet for a fixed value of k.
 I also found the following function
 useful:

     # define reverse complement
     complement_table = string.maketrans("ACGT", "TGCA")
     def reverse_comp(dna):
         """return a string with the reverse-complement of the DNA string "dna".
         Assumes that all bases in DNA are canonical (ACGT).
         To generalize to wildcard bases, complement_table would need to be redefined.
         """
         return dna[::-1].translate(complement_table)

 The definition of DNA palindrome above does not allow odd-length palindromes, since the middle letter is never the complement of itself.
-In practice there are often unimportant bases in the middle of a matching sequence, so let's add "odd palindromes" that have an extra letter in the middle: `dna+'A'+reverse_comp(dna)`, `dna+'G'+reverse_comp(dna)`, ...
+In practice there are often unimportant bases in the middle of a matching sequence, so let's add "odd palindromes" that have an extra letter in the middle: `dna+'A'+reverse_comp(dna)`, `dna+'G'+reverse_comp(dna)`, and so forth ...

 Part 2: